top of page

 It's time to apply a little logic to our conclusions, in this case, Occam's Razor.

-Occam's Razor simply said, "the simplest explanation is likely the most accurate."
+Occam's Razor said, "The simplest explanation is likely the most accurate."

 In genealogy, Occam's Razor doesn't always apply.
 However, use this theory first until you have evidence that disproves that theory.

-If you have two men of the right age to be a relative, choose the closet.
-Of the two potential sons of Effingham, one lived in Elizabethtown, New Jersey in 1830, while the other lived in New York City Ward 11.
+Choose the closest if you have two men of the right age to be a relative.
+Of the two potential sons of Effingham, one lived in Elizabethtown, New Jersey, in 1830, while the other lived in New York City Ward 11.

 Since the John in Elizabethtown, New Jersey, would be living in the same town as Effingham's sons Richard and Caleb, the simplest explanation is that John is Effingham's son.